 The University provides each student with an individual campus mailbox.
 Please refer to the Student Handbook available online for specific information and services.

 The University provides each student with an individual email account and voicemail box in their residence area.
-For more specific information regarding on-campus technology and computer-network services, please refer to the Office of Information Technology brochure and the Student Handbook.
+For more specific information regarding on-campus technology and computer-network services, please refer to the Office of Information Technology website and the Student Handbook.